isomerpages/moe-queenstownsec/_student-development/Social Emotional Development/Sexuality Education.md

 **Information for Parents** <br>

-**10**.
-Parents may opt their children out of the Sexuality Education lessons, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.<br>
+**10**.&nbsp;Parents may opt their children out of the Sexuality Education lessons,&nbsp;eTeens&nbsp;and/or supplementary sexuality education programmes by MOE-approved external providers.<br>

-**11.** Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
+**11.**&nbsp;Parents who wish to opt their children out of the&nbsp;**Sexuality Education lessons**&nbsp;need to complete an opt-out form.
 This form has been disseminated via the Parents Gateway for Sec 2, 4 and 5.
 For Sec 1 and 3, the form will be disseminated nearer the end of Term 2.
 <br>

-**12.** Parents who wish to opt their children out of the **eTeens programme** need to complete an opt-out form.
+**12.**&nbsp;Parents who wish to opt their children out of the&nbsp;**eTeens&nbsp;programme**&nbsp;need to complete an opt-out form.
 This form has been disseminated via the Parents Gateway for all levels in Term 1. <br>

-**13.** Parents can contact the school at qtss@moe.edu.sg or 64741055 for discussion or to seek clarification about the school’s sexuality education programme with Mr Tan Chee Tiong (HOD CCE) or Mdm Tang Siow Leng (SEd Coordinator).<br>
+**13.**&nbsp;Parents can contact the school at&nbsp;qtss@moe.edu.sg&nbsp;or 64741055 for discussion or to seek clarification about the school’s sexuality education programme with Mr Tan Chee Tiong (HOD CCE) or Mdm Tang Siow Leng (SEd Coordinator).<br>

-**14.** Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.<br>

-Last updated: 18 Jan 2023
+Last updated: 31 July 2023